hoelzer-lab/rnaflow/README.md

 #### Comparisons for DEG analysis

-Per default all possible comparisons in one direction are performed.
+Per default, all possible pairwise comparisons _in one direction_ are performed.
+Thus, when _A_ is compared against _B_ the pipeline will not automatically compare _B_ vs. _A_ which will anyway only change the direction of the finally resulting fold changes.
 To change this, please define the needed comparison with `--deg comparisons.csv`, where each line contains a pairwise comparison:

 ```
 conditionX,conditionY